History of the Jews in Rhodes

 The Jews in Rhodes is an ancient Jewish community that existed in Rhodes at least from the 12th century and grew significantly since the expulsion from Spain in 1492.
 The arrival of Sephardic Jews following their expulsion from Spain revitalized and expanded the community, bringing with them rich cultural and religious traditions.
 Under Ottoman rule, the Jews of Rhodes enjoyed good relations, experiencing a period of relative peace and prosperity, particularly during the 16th and 17th centuries.
 This harmonious coexistence continued until the Italian occupation on May 12, 1912, which marked the beginning of a more challenging era for the Jewish community.

-Following the Italian occupation, the community faced increasing restrictions and hardships, Before World War II, there were about 6,000 Jews living in Rhodes.
+Following the Italian occupation, the community faced increasing restrictions and hardships.
+Before World War II, there were about 6,000 Jews living in Rhodes.
 The community was almost entirely destroyed in the Holocaust, and today there are about 40 Jews living on the island.

 History

+Early History (Pre 1306)

+The earliest mentions of a Jewish community on Rohdes come from 1 Maccabees.
+Simon Thassi is chosen to head a delegation of friendship sent to Rome.
+In accepting this delegation, Lucius Vitellius wrote a letter ordering areas to protect their Jewish population.
+This letter was sent to the island of Rhodes, implying that it had a Jewish population at the time.
+Another hint at the community's existence comes in the first quarter of the first century BC in the antisemitic writings of Apollonius Molon and Poseidonius, as both were from Rhodes.
+It implies the existence of a "culture war" between Greeks and Jews on the island at the time.
+After these mentions, we only get a few scattered mentions of the Jewish community until the Knights Hospitalier took over the island during a campaign lasting from 1306 to 1310.
+In 43 AD Herod Agrippa passed through the island.
+Paul passed through the island on his way to Miletus, and Jewish traders were active on the island during the 7th Century.

+The first specific information about the Jews of Rhodes first emerges in the second half of the 12th century when the Jewish explorer Benjamin of Tudela visited the island.
+He wrote that the island was home to 400 Jews, jointly led by the Rabbi Hananel and Rabbi Eliah.